-We have a strong and unique position in the conceptual approach of glass as a sculptural material in contemporary art.
-Defying the traditions of Studio Glass, our students are not glass-artists, but identify with the processes of Fine Arts.
+The Large Glass department has a strong and unique position within the conceptual approach to glass as a sculptural material in contemporary art.
+Challenging the traditions of studio glass, we would sooner consider our work to be part of the fine art tradition.

-We encourage our students to be explorative and innovative and to challenge the material by moving beyond the borders of this specific field.
-Besides sculpture and drawing,(combinations with) performance, video and installational work are frequent forms of expression.
+The Large Glass encourages students to be explorative and innovative, and to challenge the material by moving beyond the boundaries of this specific field.
+Besides sculpture and drawing,(combinations with) performance, video and installation work are frequent forms of expression.
 Technique is a tool, not a goal.
-Yet, basic skills are taught throughout the study, supporting the students to specialize in one or more techniques or media, if desired.
+Yet, basic skills are taught throughout the programme, supporting the students to specialise in one or more techniques or media, if desired.

-The students work independently on individual projects.
-They are accompanied by their regular teachers and a changing group of guest lecturers.
-Students have classes in 'Reading and Writing’, philosophy and the basic techniques of glass-making.
-A high degree of responsibility and autonomy is required to jointly maintain the studio, improve technical skills and at the same time meet the challenge of developing ideas and concepts.
+Students learn how to analytically and critically converse with their lecturers and fellow students.
+A high degree of responsibility and autonomy is required to jointly maintain the studio, improve technical skills, and at the same time meet the challenge of developing ideas and concepts.